OITCDE/PoSh_Stuff_Public/README.md

 - Security vulnerabilities introduced through misconfiguration
 - Any damages resulting from the use of these scripts

+### Your IT environment is unique - always adapt scripts to your specific needs and policies!

 ### Recommended Approach

 ```powershell